 2020 Summer Mission Project

-The Mission Committee is thrilled to announce our 2020 Summer Mission project in support of Bernie’s Book Bank.
-Through the PCWS book drive, we will help this vital organization process and distribute books to under-served infants, toddlers and school-age children throughout the Chicagoland area.
+Our congregation’s 2020 Summer Mission project supported Bernie’s Book Bank.
+Through the PCWS book drive, we helped this vital organization process and distribute books to under-served infants, toddlers and school-age children throughout the Chicagoland area.
 Bernie’s distributes quality new and gently used children’s books to provide book ownership among children.
-In the 10 years since their founding, they had placed 15 MILLION books into the hands of children who don’t have books.

-Starting our book drive during May seems a perfect time for our housebound congregation.
-As we continue our ‘stay-in-place’ protocol during the month of May, we ask you to check around your home for gently used books that would be appropriate for children from birth through 6th grade reading level.
-The books can be fiction, non-fiction, chapter books, picture books and everything in between.
-Bernie’s won’t accept textbooks, dictionaries, coloring books or religious books.
-Bi-lingual books are accepted as long as English is one of the languages.
+We started our book drive during the ‘stay-in-place’ protocol, asking folks to check around their homes for gently used books that would be appropriate for children from birth through 6th grade reading level.
+The books could be fiction, non-fiction, chapter books, picture books and everything in between.
+Bernie’s doesn’t accept textbooks, dictionaries, coloring books or religious books.

-During this pandemic, Bernie’s staff has continued processing and distributing books to under-served children across the northern half of Illinois.
-The extended Stay-At-Home Order means that students now face the remainder of the school year at home.
-Many of these students don’t have access to educational resources or age-appropriate books in their homes.
-This disruption will inevitably widen the learning gap and leave students struggling to keep up with grade level expectation.
+Bernie’s staff continued processing and distributing books to under-served children across the 6 counties in the northern half of Illinois during the pandemic.
+With the extended Stay-At-Home Order students faced the remainder of the school year at home.
+Many of these students didn’t have access to educational resources or age-appropriate books in their homes.
+This disruption inevitably widens the learning gap and leave students struggling to keep up with grade level expectation.

-Hear from Elizabeth Blasko, Bernies Book Bank, Sarah Sullivan & Jessie Bozek about the importance of Books for children and teens:
+Elizabeth Blasko from Bernie’s Book Bank and Sarah Sullivan & Jessie Bozek from PCWS shared messages about the importance of Books for children and teens over the summer:

-If books have been an instrumental part of your life, or during these ‘stay in place’ days, please consider a donation.
-Books can provide an escape from the real world, teach new things or provide a well needed laugh!
+For many people, books have been an instrumental part of their life, or during these ‘stay in place’ days, books can provide an escape from the real world, teach new things or provide a well needed laugh!

 - In middle-income neighborhoods the ratio of books per child is 13 to 1, in low-income neighborhoods, the ratio is 1 age-appropriate book for every 300 children.